Runnnnnnn/Pi-Gen/README.md

-MC: Pi Generation

-A MC method to generate π
+A simple MC method to generate π